I am currently employed as an enterprise architect and not actively pursuing a new job. I mostly keep my

 "everyone here is fired

 " experience.
-I swore that day to always keep my resume current and online just in case it happened again.
+Since then I've kept my resume current and online just in case it happened again.
+If something really amazing came along though then of course I'd be interested in talking.

 Please note, I have no interest in the following: